okyntary/tp/docs/UserGuide.md

 ### Adding a reminder to a CCA: `addr`

 Adds a reminder to a CCA.
+If frequency and occurrences is specified, the reminder will repeat at the specified frequency.
+The maximum possible number of occurrences is 50.
+The maximum possible period of the frequency (integer part of the frequency) is 100.

 Format: `addr cid/INDEX n/REMINDER_NAME sd/START_DATE [f/FREQUENCY] [o/OCCURRENCES]`